Weeds and Weeding

 Japanese Knotweed is classed as "controlled waste" and as such must be disposed of safely at a licensed landfill site according to the Environmental Protection Act (Duty of Care) Regulations 1991.
 Soil containing rhizome material can be regarded as contaminated and, if taken off a site, must be disposed of at a suitably licensed landfill site and buried to a depth of at least 5 m.

 If you try and dig it out, you will invariably leave several broken pieces in the soil that will re-grow.
 With such perennial weeds, the only way to go is chemical.
-First of all dig as much up as you possibly can and take it down the tip if there is one suitable nearby to you (i.e. not onto the compost heap).
+First of all dig as much up as you possibly can and take it down the tip if there is one nearby to you that will take it (i.e. not onto the compost heap).
 You could alternatively pile it up after cutting, let it dry out and then burn it, though do please consider the neighbours and any local by-laws about garden bonfires.

 Stand back and let it re-grow.
 It will grow! but not quite so strongly as much of the food reserves are now down the tip or went up in flames.
 When there is plenty of leaf apply a weedkiller such as glyphosate, "Tumbleweed" or the like.
 Keep the cats out of the way while you do this, (anything gentle enough to be animal safe is also pretty plant safe).
 The weedkiller needs to be left a couple of weeks at least to do its job right down to the roots (follow the instructions on the container, you don't need to keep the cats out of the way all this time).
 There are more aggressive weedkillers though they are only available to professionals who could be contracted to sort the problem out for you.